UnlockNYC/unlock-nyc-web-archive-23/privacy.md

 * Your household size and needs: how many people live with you, and any special housing needs (for example, if you need to find an apartment on the ground floor, or an apartment that is pet-friendly)
 * A brief housing history

-Unlock NYC will not publish identifiable details about you or the incident you are reporting.
+Unlock NYC will not publish identifiable details about you or the incident you are reporting publicly.

 ## 3. Where and how do we store your information?